 SUBMISSION CHECKLIST Minimum Requirement Net Zero- Carbon by 2050 Net Zero-Waste by 2030 W.1 How much of the materials used on site are sourced from ethical and responsible supply chains?
 80% 95% 100% W.2 How much of the materials used are non-toxic?
 100% W.3 How much of the materials used can be easily extracted, recycled, and manufactured?
 80% 90% 95% W.4 The new buildings are circular-by-design to what amount?
 20% 40% 65% W.5 How much construction, demolition and excavation (CD&E) waste will be recycled?
 (This is to be incorporated in your Construction Management Plan) ≥ 95% W.6 How much municipal waste (operational waste) will be recycled or composted vs sent to landfill or energy recovery?
 65% : 35% W.7 How much of the materials used are 'reusable' 80% W.8 How much of the materials used are 'reused' 50% W.9 How much biodegradable and recyclable waste will be diverted to landfill?
-0 Please attach the Design Stage Circular Economy Statement Please attach the Operational Waste Management Strategy, promoting reuse & recycling Please attach relevant certification of the above use 'Sustainability Summary' pages where you •
+0 Please attach the Design Stage Circular Economy Statement Please attach the Operational Waste Strategy promoting reuse & recycling Please attach relevant certification of the above standards you have chosen, and use 'Sustainability Summary' pages where you are adding any further information.